Are the Skewness and Kurtosis Useful Statistics?

 Figure 2: Dataset with Positive Skewness

 Figure 3 is an example of dataset with negative skewness.
 It is the mirror image essentially of Figure 2.
 The skewness is -0.514.
 In this case, Sbelow is larger than Sabove.
-The right-hand tail will typically be longer than the left-hand tail.
+The left-hand tail will typically be longer than the right-hand tail.

 Figure 3: Dataset with Negative Skewness